 A little girl has voracious curiosity.
 Afraid it’s going to cause her to get hurt, her parents try to quell her curiosity.
 In the end, they realize that allowing her to follow her curiosity and explore is best.

 The Boy Who Became a King by Mike Curato

 This biographical story shares facets of LeBron James’ childhood including his struggle with poverty and homelessness as well as his dislike for school.
-With help from his coach and a mom dedicated to his well-bring and success, James persevered to become the world-famous athlete and philanthropist he is today.
+With help from his coach and a mom dedicated to his well-being and success, James persevered to become the world-famous athlete and philanthropist he is today.

 The Snowy Day by Ezra Jack Keats

 It’s so well-known, I almost didn’t include it.
 But maybe you’ve forgotten about it?
 I certainly did until we stumbled on it at the library a few months back.
 My boys love this book.
 It’s so simple, which I think is one reason why I might have considered passing over it.
 But I think it’s actually the simplicity that makes it so perfect.
-It’s a fun, classic story who’s protagonist is not white.
+It’s a fun, classic story whose protagonist is not white.

 Whistle for Willie by Ezra Jack Keats

 Another from Keats, this lovely little story is about a boy who wants to learn how to whistle to his dog.
 The boy meanders through a very ordinary day doing all sorts of things that most little kids are doing every day.